-Serbia to undertake EU restructuring model in state power utilities7.
-May 2013. / News Serbia Energy
+Serbia to undertake EU restructuring model in state power utilities, News Serbia Energy

 Serbian Minister of Energy Zorana Mihajlovic stated on Thursday that Serbia has to restructure major public companies such as Elektroprivreda Srbije (EPS) and Srbijagas in order to take the advantages in the Southeast Europe energy market.

 At a conference discussing the topic of an integrated energy market in Southeast Europe, Mihajlovic said that it is necessary to restructure these two companies and enable them to compete with European companies.